shantarao/singly-android/README.md

     <activity android:name="com.singly.android.client.AuthenticationActivity" />

 ### Instantiating the SinglyClient
-Next your will need to create the SinglyClient class as shown below.
-Follow the Singly app registration process described above to obtain your client id and client secret.
+Once you have set your client id and client secret you can obtain an instance of the SinglyClient using the getInstance method.

-    SinglyClient api = new SinglyClient("your_client_id", "your_client_secret");
+    SinglyClient api = SinglyClient.getInstance();

+The SinglyClient is a singleton.
+Only one instance of the client is used throughout an Android application.

 ### Authenticate the User
 To access the Singly API your user must first authenticate with one or more services that Singly supports.
 This is done through the `authenticate()` method of the SinglyClient class.
 The authenticate method will launch an AuthenticationActivity that handles authenticating the user with the service.
 The current Android context and a service name to authenticate against are passed in.
 You can replace the service name "facebook" with [any service Singly supports](https://singly.com/docs)